muellermarkus/mostly_ai_prize/README.md

 ## Replication

 Make sure `uv` is installed.
 Then simply use `uv sync` to replicate the environment.
 Next, run `main.py` using `python main.py`.
+Note that for the official evaluation, the script should be run on a `g5.2xlarge` (GPU) instance.
-Data reports and synthetic data samples are saved in `results/`.
+Data reports are saved in `results/` and the synthetic data is saved as `results/submission.csv`.
 Training and validation losses can be accessed using tensorboard and are saved in `results/tb`.

+The model can be trained on a different dataset by adjusting the `file_path` in `main.py` accordingly.

 ## Relevant papers